Hydrogen peroxide can be used in your garden.

 A light, occasional use of a well-diluted solution usually won’t cause lasting harm.
 This is because beneficial microbes tend to bounce back over time.

-However, using it frequently or heavily can disrupt your soil’s natural balance.
+However, using it frequently or in large amounts can disrupt your soil’s natural balance.
 This can lead to a reduction in the population of helpful organisms.

 That’s why it’s best to use hydrogen peroxide only when it is needed.